mattermost/docs/source/administration/config-settings.rst

 User API Endpoint
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-It is recommended to use ``"https://graph.microsoft.com/v1.0/me"`` as the User API Endpoint.
+It's recommended to use ``"https://graph.microsoft.com/v1.0/me"`` as the User API Endpoint.
 Otherwise, enter a custom endpoint in ``config.json`` with HTTP or HTTPS depending on how your server is configured.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"UserApiEndpoint": "https://graph.microsoft.com/v1.0/me"`` with string input.                                            |